MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 If the generated text is too long or contains irrelevant information, adjust the prompt.
 A good prompt has the following characteristics:

-- Clear and concise: It's written in clear and concise language that's easy to understand.
+- **Clear and concise**: It's written in clear and concise language that's easy to understand.
-- Specific: It's specific enough to guide the GPT model in the right direction.
+- **Specific**: It's specific enough to guide the GPT model in the right direction.
-- Contextual: It provides enough context for the GPT model to generate meaningful output.
+- **Contextual**: It provides enough context for the GPT model to generate meaningful output.
-- Relevant: It's relevant to the task and provides the GPT model with enough information to generate meaningful output.
+- **Relevant**: It's relevant to the task and provides the GPT model with enough information to generate meaningful output.

 **Parts of a prompt**

-There are generally two parts to a prompt for a GPT model, the instruction and the context.
+There are generally two parts to a prompt for a GPT model: the instruction and the context.

 - The instruction is the first part of the prompt.
-It should provide clear directions on what the model should do; for example, "Summarize this email in three bullets."
+It should provide clear directions on what the model should do, for example, "Summarize this email in three bullets."
 - The context is the second part of the prompt.
-It should provide the information the model needs to generate an appropriate response; for example, "The email contains customer feedback from the past week."
+It should provide the information the model needs to generate an appropriate response, for example, "The email contains customer feedback from the past week."

 **Example**

 With a language model, a custom prompt can guide the model to answer a question, complete text, translate languages, summarize a document, and identify tasks, to-dos, and action items in text.
 The complexity of a custom prompt can range from a single sentence to something more intricate, depending on the task.

 ## Get started